saltyorg/docs/docs/saltbox/basics/update.md

 sb install core
 ```

-This ensures all dependencies and system configuration are current with the last commit.
+This ensures essential packages, containers and host configuration are current with the last commit.

 ## Updating apps